Annamarie2019/ExampleDApps/README.md

 5. Make sure that the address we use for examples is funded on all five supported testnets.

-\[Editor: What are the five supported testnets.
-Is that explained somewhere?....but what the "five" are will need to be clarified...maybe a link or a selection when they run printBalances?]
+\[Editor: What are the five supported testnets?
+Will that be clear when I get the above running?]

    a.
 Run `node/printBalances`.

-\[Editor: Do you mean `node axelar-local-gmp-examples/scripts/checkBalances`?
+\[Editor: Suspicioua syntax.
+Do you mean `node axelar-local-gmp-examples/scripts/checkBalances`?
 If not, what?]

    b.
 Look for `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb`, the address we use to deploy and run all examples.